San Diego Sepsis Lawyer

 Some of the most effective ways to prevent sepsis in nursing home residents include:

-• Proper hand hygiene: Nursing home staff should wash their hands with soap and water or use hand sanitizer before and after caring for each resident.
+- Proper Hand Hygiene Practices: Nursing home staff should wash their hands with soap and water or use hand sanitizer before and after caring for each resident.
 This practice is especially crucial before and after touching a resident’s mouth, feeding tube, or wound.

-• Proper food handling and storage: Food should be stored correctly to prevent foodborne illnesses, which can lead to sepsis.
+- Safe Food Handling and Storage: Food should be stored correctly to prevent foodborne illnesses, which can lead to sepsis.

 What Damages Can Be Recovered in a Sepsis Claim?